Apples Never Fall

 Apples Never Fall is a mystery drama television miniseries developed by Melanie Marnich and based on Liane Moriarty's novel of the same name.
 It premiered on Peacock on March 14, 2024.
+It is the also the first Liane Moriarty novel-based series that does not involve Nicole Kidman in either production nor the cast.

 Premise

 Two tennis coaches, Stan and Joy, sell their school and are ready to enjoy retired life.
 But when matriarch Joy Delaney suddenly goes missing, her husband Stan appears as a possible suspect, because they had an altercation before her disappearance.
 Their four children are forced to revisit the image of the perfect couple they had of their parents and family secrets surface.